 Deenaalee is a queer Deg Xit’an Athabaskan and Supiaq person from the villages of Gitr’ingithchagg (Anvik) and Qinuyang (South Naknek), Alaska.

-Jeffrey Hollender is CEO, co-founder and Board Chair of the American Sustainable Business Network, which through its national member network represents more than 250,000 businesses in a wide range of industries.
+Jeffrey Hollender is CEO and co-founder of the American Sustainable Business Network, which through its national member network represents more than 250,000 businesses in a wide range of industries.
 He was co-founder and CEO of Seventh Generation, which he built into a leading natural product brand known for its authenticity, transparency,

 Shanti began her career in the non-profit space as the assistant to the executive director of Investors’ Circle in 2017.
 Since then she has rotated to numerous roles throughout the organization.
 She is now the Manager of Operations where she assists with back office management, analyzing and improving organizational processes, and working to improve the overall member experience.
 Before joining ASBN, Shanti had more than 14 years of corporate experience in the finance and marketing industries.